techgrounds/techgrounds-anj-dtmr/00_templates/standup.md

 - Angeline:
 - [ ] Brainstorm for Scrum Meeting
 - [ ] vandaag bereikt:
+- [ ] 10 mins before/after the dagafsluiting: acive recalling with the use of flashcards/quizlet/brainscape/anki
 - [ ] self-reflection:
 - [ ] vanavond: stop om 17u